-Howes: Bankruptcy reveals leadership
+Howes: Bankruptcy reveals true leaders

 As the city moves closer to emerging from its historic Chapter 9 bankruptcy, one thing is clear: it wouldn't have happened without key people in the right place at the right time.